All Episodes

 I can tell you right now, Trump with the media cannot win Sunday's debate.

-No matter what he does, because he's not going to be studied in a a robot like Hillary, which seems to be the criteria.
+Can't, no matter what he does, because he's not going to be studied in a robot like Hillary, which seems to be the criteria.

-Well, you know that what when you mentioned the pools, that's really confusing to me, because he was in Phoenix and had a huge crowd.
+Well, you know, when you mentioned the polls, that's really confusing to me because he was in Phoenix and had a huge crowd.

-He's up here in a little tiny Pescott Valley with a huge crowd.
+He's up here in Little Tiny, Prescott Valley with a huge crowd.

-So how could they be tight in in Arizona?
+So how could they be tied in Arizona?

 Just telling you, that's what the latest poll show was very tight in Arizona, very tight in Nevada, very tight.